CryptoDev777/litecoin-pos/doc/bitcoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `litecoin-pos.conf` and it is located in the Bitcoin data directory, but both the Bitcoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `litecoin-pos.conf` and it is located in the Litecoin-PoS data directory, but both the Litecoin-PoS data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

 The `includeconf=<file>` option in the `litecoin-pos.conf` file can be used to include additional configuration files.